-The Commencement ceremony for the Class of 2014 will be held Saturday, May 10 at 11am.
-For the first time, the event will be held at beautiful McCaw Hall, home to the Seattle Opera, located in the Seattle Center.
+The Commencement ceremony for the Class of 2015 will be held Saturday, May 9 at 11am.
+For the second year in a row, the event will be held at beautiful McCaw Hall, home to the Seattle Opera, located in the Seattle Center.
 The ceremony is usually two hours long and a short reception with light refreshment immediately follows.

 Guest tickets or invitations are not required for admittance.

 - Information for Candidates